matloff/omsi/README.md

 the questions is detailed below.

-Within this directory, a subdirectory will be created for each student, using the email address provided by the student.
-In a student's sub directory there will be an answer file for each question. e.g.
+Within this directory, a subdirectory will be created for each student, using the e-mail address provided by the student.
+In a student's subdirectory there will be an answer file for each question. e.g.
  <b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>

 <h3>
 Starting the server